mauri870/redis-evaljs/README.md

 This module provides a way to evaluate JavaScript code inside of Redis.
 It uses the awesome QuickJS engine by Fabrice Bellard.

 It is similar in functionality to [EVAL](https://redis.io/commands/eval).
-Currently there is no support for executing Redis commands, think of it as a JS interpreter inside Redis.

 Unfortunately it is not as fast as EVAL, but it is still quite fast: